 The Swedish public continues to have a high level of confidence in universities and researchers.
 At the same time, there are clear signs of an ongoing polarisation, with a widening divide in confidence between different population groups.
 These are the findings presented in a new report by the Swedish non-profit organisation VA (Public & Science).

-VA (Public & Science) made an investigation together with the popular science magazine Forskning & Framsteg on behalf of The Swedish Research Council in 2019.
+VA (Public & Science) undertook a study together with the popular science magazine Forskning & Framsteg on behalf of The Swedish Research Council in 2019.
 The purpose was to investigate how research and science can be made more accessible in Sweden, both to the general public and to other target groups outside of academia.